-• Give the category a simple name that is concise and unambiguous.
-For example, if you want to categorize interactions in which agents verify a customer with DOB during the first 30 seconds of call, the name should be "Verify DOB (first 30 seconds).
+Give the category a simple name that is concise and unambiguous.
+For example, if you want to categorize interactions in which agents verify a customer with DOB during the first 30 seconds of call, the name should be "Verify DOB (first 30 seconds) of call)".
+If you want to categorize interactions that signify customers that are contemplating leaving the company, the name of the category should be "At Risk".